 - Unencumbered licensure as a registered nurse

-- Master's degree from a CCNE, CNEA or ACEN (formerly NLNAC) and regionally accredited program in the area of family nurse practitioner (FNP)
+- Master's degree from a CCNE, CNEA or ACEN (formerly NLNAC) and institutionally accredited college or university in the area of primary care family nurse practitioner

 - Master's degree cumulative GPA of at least 3.5 on a 4.0 scale